-2a(iv): The dimension of the blocks is critical to ensure good levels of pedestrian connectivity through the neighbourhoods.
-Given an average residential density of between 30-35 dwellings per hectare will prevail throughout the SDL, the rule-of-thumb for residential blocks is $60m \times 80m$; this will allow for a range of parking options and provision for private rear gardens.
+2a(ix): The dimension of the blocks is critical to ensure good levels of pedestrian connectivity through the village expansion areas.
+Given an average residential density of between 30-35 dwellings per hectare will prevail throughout the SDL, the rule-of-thumb for residential blocks is 60m × 80m; this will allow for a range of parking options and provision for private rear gardens.
 Mixed use blocks can be larger where they need to accommodate larger footprint uses, but consideration should still be given to pedestrian connectivity.